affaible/embeddings-poc/README.md

 Vincent Warmerdam proposes a T-SNE approach to the problem of [bulk labelling](https://github.com/koaning/bulk?tab=readme-ov-file).

-Here we extend this tooling to other parts of the ML work flow.
+Here we extend this tooling to other parts of the ML workflow.

 ## Background

 **"What does the model I developed based on my assumptions say about the data that I care about?"**

-[David Blei](https://www.youtube.com/watch?v=DaqNNLidswA) describes an iterative workflow that he calls **Box's Loop**:
+In a lecture on [Probabilistic Models](https://www.youtube.com/watch?v=DaqNNLidswA) describes an iterative workflow that he calls **Box's Loop** (@11:50).

 ![image](box_cycle.png "Box Cycle")